sam-slate/TalmudPronounCounter/README.md

-# TalmudPronounCounter
+# Talmud Pronoun Counter
-A program that finds the frequency of he series and she series pronouns in the Berahkot tractate of the Talmud.

-It uses the Sefaria API to access the text of pages in the Berakhot.
+Uses the Sefaria API to access the text of pages in the Berakhot.
+Stores the frequency of he series and she series pronouns of each page in a dictionary and creates an excel file named "output.csv" out of this dictionary.